Christ-Is-The-King/bygod/PACKAGING.md

-# Packaging Guide for ByGoD (Bible Gateway Downloader)
+# Packaging Guide for ByGoD

 This document outlines the packaging and distribution process for the ByGoD project using Pipfile for dependency management.